 Lent is here again.
-Lent begins on March 6, which is Ash Wednesday.
+Lent began on Feb.
+26 with Ash Wednesday, we are now in our Lenten journey.
 Lent is a special and deep time of the church year.
 It is a time to acknowledge our sin and our need.
 It is a time to face our brokenness.
 Most of all it is a time to focus on all that Jesus has done to redeem us from our sin and brokenness.
 It is a time to look to the cross, as there God works new life for us.

-We will begin our Wednesday evenings with a soup and salad supper.
+We begin our Wednesday evenings with a soup supper.
 The idea is for you to be able to come right after work and have a simple meal at the church.
 There is no cost, these are always times of great food and fellowship.
-And of course if you can, please sign up to help with one of the suppers.

-So, Lent is soon here.
+So, Lent is here.
 Please plan to join us for our mid-week Lenten activities.